The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Ha) The demons approach with increasing intensity.
 Eventually they have invaded the princess’s personal space.
 Gradually, the princess breaks out of ash body and transforms into a demon herself.
 The surrounding demons are taken off guard and settle down their intensity in order to see what ensues.
 The princess’s demonic intensity gradually grows beyond anything they could ever imagine.

-(Kyu) The princess gradually transforms back into a princess and slowly beyond walks in any direction she pleases.
+(Kyu/Kyu to New Jo) Climax is reached.
+The princess gradually transforms back into a princess and slowly beyond walks in any direction she pleases.
 The surrounding demons take on her behind world but as allies.
 They are now her personal legion of demons.

 Exercise 3: Beast Entertainer